pardamike/PHPExamples/Animals/readme.md

 <b>ChickenTest.php</b> - Examples of some simple unit tests we could do on the Chicken with PHPUnit

-<b>index.php</b> - Will render Chicken output to the browser so you can see you Chicken in action!
+<b>index.php</b> - Will render Chicken output to the browser so you can see your Chicken in action!